 To address this problem, Ganter and Glodeanu~\cite{Ganter.2012} developed the method of \emph{ordinal factor analysis}.
 It allows for a similar visualization technique while avoiding the problems that stem from the real-valued measurement on the binary attributes.
 Once again, multiple attributes are merged into a single factor.
 The computed projection in ordinal factor analysis thereby consists of linear orders of attributes, the so-called \emph{ordinal factors}.
 Then, the method assigns each object, based on its attributes, a position in every factor.
 Compared to the principal component analysis approach, the positions assigned in the process are natural numbers instead of real-valued ones.
-This avoids that the resulting projection does not express inaccurate and incorrect information.
-If the ordinal factorization is complete, it furthermore allows the deduction of all original information.
+Therefore, if interpreted correctly, the resulting projection does not express inaccurate and incorrect information.
+A desirable property of ordinal factorizations is completeness which allows the deduction of all original information.
 The positions of the objects are determined as follows.
 Each object in the two-dimensional coordinate system is placed at the last position of each axis such that it has all attributes until this position.
 Such a plot can be seen in \cref{fig:ordinal}.
 Reading the biplot is done as follows: Consider the "Portico of Twelve Gods" object.
 In the vertical factor, it is at position "GB1" which is preceeded by the attributes "M1", and "P" in this factor.
 Thus, the object has all three of these attributes.
 In the horizontal factor, it is at position "M1" which has no preceeding attributes.
 These incidences together precisely represents the incidences of the object.
 Deducing the same information from \cref{fig:pca} is hardly possible.

 However, Ganter and Glodeanu do not provide a method for the computation of ordinal two-factorizations.
 This is the point, where we step in with this work.
 We provide an algorithm to compute ordinal two-factorizations if they exist.
-We couple this algorithm with a method to compute a subset of the incidence relation of large size such that it omits an ordinal two-factorization.
+We couple this algorithm with a method to compute a subset of the incidence relation of large size such that it admits an ordinal two-factorization.
 This enables the computation of ordinal two-factorizations of arbitrary datasets.
 This process combined results in the algorithm \textsc{Ord2Factor}.
 Furthermore, we investigate ordinal two-factorizations with respect to their disjointness.